 Such a regime could only be applied to specific and well-defined SRD applications.

-Manufacturers shall help themselves
+Responsibility of the manufacturers

 It needs to be emphasized that it is ultimately the responsibility of manufacturers to build short range devices in a way to protect such devices against harmful interference to the extent possible and to minimize the risk of interference from radiocommunication services as well as from other short range devices sharing the same medium.
 This should be noted in particular for such SRD devices where the users claim to have high requirements in terms of e.g. latency, throughput, predictability or reliability of the wireless communications link.
 In such cases, the implementation of adaptive techniques to “escape” from interference or the definition of special frequency band conditions may provide solutions.